websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-to-elasticsearch-7.md

 1. Stop Elasticsearch 7 and make sure that the Elasticsearch 6 `elasticsearch.yml` and the connector app are configured to use the same port (9200 by default).

+1. Remove the blacklist configuration file for Elasticsearch 6 from your installation's `osgi` folder.

-1. Start the Elasticsearch server, and then restart the Liferay Connector to Elasticsearch 6.
+1. Start the Elasticsearch server and then restart the Liferay Connector to Elasticsearch 6.

-Once your upgrade is completed, see the [new search feautres available in Liferay 7.3](../../../getting-started/whats-new-in-search-for-73.md).
+Once your upgrade is completed, see the [new search features available in Liferay 7.3](../../../getting-started/whats-new-in-search-for-73.md).